clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

    Figure 12: :guilabel:`Set mount points`

 In this menu you need to set the mount points for the boot and root partitions and select to format them.

 #.
 Highlight the EFI System partition type menu entry and press the
    :kbd:`Enter` key to edit this item.
-The :guilabel:`Set mount point of sda1` menu is be shown.
+The :guilabel:`Set mount point of sda1` menu is shown.

    #.
-For the :guilabel:`Enter mount point:` type `/boot` and press
+For :guilabel:`Enter mount point:` type `/boot` and press
       :kbd:`Enter`.
    #.
-Enable formatting the partition by checking the :guilabel:`[ ] Format`
+Press Tab to enter the :guilabel:`[ ] Format` field.
-      toggle field.
+   #.
+Press Enter/Spacebar to select :guilabel:`[ ] Format`, which allows
+      formatting of the partition.

-   Figure 13 shows the entered information.
-Select the :guilabel:`< Yes >` button and press :kbd:`Enter`.
+   Figure 13 shows the information entered.
+Select :guilabel:`< Next >` and press :kbd:`Enter`.

    .. figure:: figures/cgdisk-manual-install-13.png
       :scale: 50 %